Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Introduction

-We first recap the background methods, \VBMC and sparse GPs, in Section \ref{sec:background}.
-In Section \ref{sec:svbmc}, we describe how we combine the two in our novel framework, sparse Variational Bayesian Monte Carlo (\SVBMC).
-In the process, we derive novel sparse Bayesian quadrature formulae (Section \ref{sec:steps}) and acquisition functions for the sparse setting (Section \ref{sec:acq}), and propose a simple, principled heuristic (\emph{noise shaping}; Section \ref{sec:noiseshaping}) to make the sparse GP representation focus on regions of interest.
-In Section \ref{sec:theory}, we present theoretical results in support of the consistency of our method.
-Section \ref{sec:experiments} validates \SVBMC on challenging synthetic and real-world examples.
-Finally, Section \ref{sec:relatedwork} reviews related work and Section \ref{sec:discussion} discusses strengths and limitations of our approach.
+We first recap the essential background methods---(sparse) Gaussian processes (GPs), variational inference, and Bayesian quadrature, in Section \ref{sec:background}.
+In Section \ref{sec:vsbq}, we describe the details of our proposed framework for post-process inference, Variational Sparse Bayesian Quadrature (\VSBQ).
+In the process, we introduce a simple and principled heuristic to make the sparse GP representation focus on regions of interest, \emph{noise shaping} (Section \ref{sec:noiseshaping}).
+Section \ref{sec:experiments} validates \VSBQ on challenging synthetic and real-world examples.
+Finally, Section \ref{sec:discussion} discusses the strengths and limitations of our approach.
+Proofs, implementation details, additional results, and extended explanations can be found in the Supplementary Material.

-\section{BACKGROUND}
+\section{Background}

+In this section, we present the core concepts and techniques used in the paper.
+We recall that our objective is to compute a tractable approximation of the posterior density, given the evaluations (observations) of the unnormalized log-density function.
+We provide an overview of key techniques, including the variational inference method for posterior approximation, the Gaussian process as a regression surrogate, Bayesian quadrature, Variational Bayesian Monte Carlo \citep{acerbi2018variational}, and sparse Gaussian processes.